jchiefelk/ITEC-430/bashtools/README.md

 <h4>Exercises</h4>
 <p>
-I.	Create a server log and edit the out
+I.	Create a server log and edit the output.
 You’ll need two terminal windows open for this exercise.
 Inside of restAPI, deploy the api doing the following
 </p>
 <pre>
 $python3 rest.py